American Silversmiths

 wt: 1 oz, 12 dwt

-• Advertised in the Pennsylvania Gazette, 15 May 1757, announcing "At the Sign of the Cup, in Front-street, Philadelphia; Variety of Silver-mounted Small Swords, either chased, gadroon, or fluted, or plain.
+• Advertised: Pennsylvania Gazette, on 15 May 1757.
+Announcing "At the Sign of the Cup, in Front-street, Philadelphia; Variety of Silver-mounted Small Swords, either chased, gadroon, or fluted, or plain.
 Likewise all Sorts of Gold and Silver Work, at the most reasonable Rates."

 picture